velvia/links/data_eng.md

 * [The Case for Learned Index Structure](https://ai.google/research/pubs/pub46518) - interesting paper from Google on using DL/ML/AI to create more efficient indexes
 * [ALEX](https://dl.acm.org/doi/abs/10.1145/3318464.3389711) - an updatable learned index structure
+* [PGM-index](https://pgm.di.unipi.it) - "Piecewise Geometric Model", a learned index, really neat.
+However only for small keys, not strings
 * [usort](https://github.com/sisudata/coloring/tree/master/usort) - fast radix/bucket sorting for integers, O(n) compared to quicksort-based O(n log n)
 * [FM-Index](https://en.wikipedia.org/wiki/FM-index), a neat structure that allows for fast exact string indexing and counting while compressing original string data at the same time.
 There is a Rust [crate](https://crates.io/crates/fm-index)
 * [Pilosa](https://www.pilosa.com/docs/latest/data-model/) - A matrix bitmap index that can quickly answer queries about relationships between two dimensions, or billions of objects with millions of attributes.
 “What attributes are the most common?”, “Which objects have these specific attributes?”, “What groups of attributes often appear together?”